Devangi99/PlantPal_Beginners/README.md

 # PlantPal_"For Beginners"
 A cross-platform mobile application developed as part of a final year research project, aimed at assisting beginners in Sri Lankan floriculture with **cut flower crop selection** and **Philodendron variety identification** using affordable technologies.

-🔒 *Full source code not publicly available due to unpublished components.
-This repository includes project summary, research insights, and selected visuals.*

 ## Research Problem

 Cut flowers and ornemantal plants are key products in Sri Lanka's floriculture industry, but beginner growers often struggle with: